View All 1850 Liberty Head Eagle

 Description

 The 1850 (O) Liberty Head Eagle is a Gold Eagle produced at the New Orleans Mint as part of the Liberty Head Eagles 1838-1907 series.
-The U.S. Mint produced 57,500 examples.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Christian Gobrecht.
+With a mintage of 57,500, this is a scarce issue — the lowest mintage among 3 mint variants, representing only 9% of total production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Peak Gold Rush era.
+Eagles competed with the new double eagle for gold bullion allocation.
+Struck at the New Orleans Mint, which operated from 1838 to 1909 and produced coins prized for their historical Southern provenance.
+Estimated market value ranges from $2.8K to $439K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 16.7 grams, 26.8 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8605.
-The Liberty Head Eagle was produced from 1838 to 1907, spanning nearly seven decades and multiple eras of American history.
-Carson City eagles are among the most sought-after U.S. gold coins.
-The 1858 is rare, and the 1907 Liberty issues overlap with the introduction of the Indian Head design.

 External References